 Maureen has worked closely with English PEN over the past 15 years, with a particular focus on freedom of expression in Turkey: she has taken part in fact-finding missions and attended many trials, as well as speaking out for writers at risk.

 Claire Armitstead is books editor for the Guardian and the Observer, charged with safeguarding the two newspapers’ literary heritage while overseeing the transition to a unified digital-first operation.
 She was literary editor for the Guardian from 1999-2010, and arts editor from 1995-1999.
 During her two years in the job, she has pioneered new ways of championing literature online.
-Over the last year she has worked closely with the British Council and the Edinburgh International Book Festival to bring the World Writers’ Conference to the widest possible audience.
 She presents the Guardian books podcast and is a regular speaker on literature on radio and at public events.

 Philip Gwyn Jones